 By the time, the first wave peaked, I had attended to around 300 critically ill patients.
 We have a system of uploading the image and details of a newly admitted patient onto a digital platform so that all the attending staff can access the details when the need arises.
 I still remember the face of the aged person dressed in a traditional style; with a peaceful smile and with her eyes enlarged through the high powered lenses, being shifted from the receiving area to the Covid ward.
 I knew from my friends that the patient had devoted her whole life to the education of young children.
-She was admitted into the ICU a few days later.
-As I found her
+She was admitted into

-Authors: Priyam Saikia (saikia.priyam80@gmail.com), Assistant Professor, Department of Anaesthesiology and Critical Care, Gauhati Medical College and Hospital, Guwahati, Assam, 781019 INDIA
+Author: Priyam Saikia (saikia.priyam80@gmail.com), Assistant Professor, Department of Anaesthesiology and Critical Care, Gauhati Medical College and Hospital, Guwahati, Assam, 781019 INDIA